knick-knack/knick-knack/doc/concept.md

 A template needs to have a config file that allows customizations bythe user.
 When a user wants to scaffold a project we have to check for variables used in the template files.
 These are placeholders that get replaced with the answers the user gives during the generation process.

 ### Template folder
 All templates reside in a specific folder, that can be passed to knick-knack as a command line argument.
 When not given it assumes that the templates are located under ~/.knick-knack.

+### Partials
+Partials are templates that are included in other templates to make it possible to reuse files.
+For example you can define a partial which contains a readme and include that partial in every template you define.

 ### Generation Process